pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 * Game Add
 * Game Remove

-[justify]If you previously had other death counter commands, I'd recommend you disable them now while you are in the commands tab.[/justify]
+If you previously had other death counter commands, I'd recommend you disable them now while you are in the commands tab.

 ## Commands
 **Input for commands are only valid if they are non-decimal numbers and smaller or equals to the max value of an integer.**